The Future of SEO: Where We’re Headed

 SEO came from humble beginnings.
 Back in 1996 when I started doing SEO, we had very few SEO practices.
 Editing a webpage with keywords was all there was to do.

 One of the best of the early search engines was Infoseek.
 You could make changes to a webpage and immediately see how it affected the rankings.
-Clearly, the many search engines have changed, and now only a few are left.
+Clearly, many search engines have changed, and now only a few are left.

 Over time, editing a webpage with keywords wasn’t enough.
-Links became a factor, the algorithms got smarter, Google introduced AI — and well, the rest is history.
+Links became a factor; the algorithms got smarter, Google introduced AI — and, well, the rest is history.

-Today, SEO is a highly complex discipline spanning on-page optimization, off-page activities, technical SEO as well as a deep understanding of expertise, authority, trust, intent and even sentiment.
+Today, SEO is a highly complex discipline spanning on-page optimization, off-page activities, technical SEO, as well as a deep understanding of expertise, authority, trust, intent, and even sentiment.

-While Google has claimed the top three ranking factors are content, links and RankBrain, it is not enough to know just that.
+While Google has claimed the top three ranking factors are content, links, and RankBrain, it is not enough to know just that.

 Each of these factors is only a piece of the larger algorithmic puzzle.
 For every query, Google applies a different set of signals with different weights to every possible keyword (as in trillions of keywords).
 So there are essentially as many algorithms as there are queries.